Hidden GemsSay Yes To Dallas

 Hitting the Trails, Dallas Style

 Walkers, cyclists and runners venture into some fascinating places in the Dallas Region.
-These including former outlaw hideouts, abandoned rail beds and suburban oases.
+These include former outlaw hideouts, abandoned rail beds and suburban oases.
 Of course, not all 442 miles of off-street paths in the region offer such adventures.
 So, the “Say Yes” crew has cobbled together a list of trails that effectively debunks the notion that the Dallas Region is four-wheel-centric.